Trafficking Risk in Sub-Saharan African Supply Chains

 Civil Society Organizations

-Civil society organizations are permitted to operate without government interference as long as their work is not considered “politically sensitive.”
-These groups have sometimes been subject to intimidation.[16]
+Freedom House reports that civil society organizations are permitted to operate without government interference as long as their work is not considered to be politically delicate.
+These groups have sometimes been subject to intimidation.
+Furthermore, journalists and activists are not free and that those who criticize President Guelleh or his party are regularly harassed or arrested.[33]

 Immigration Policies Limiting the Employment Options or Movement of Migrants